saul1310/Memory_Forge/ReadMe.txt

 ---

-🚀 **Welcome to the world of efficient memory management!** This repository showcases a custom **Memory Allocator** written in C++.
-With its simple yet effective design, it handles:
+🚀  This repository showcases a custom Memory Allocator written in C++.It handles:

 - 🛠️ **Memory Allocation**
 - 🗑️ **Memory Deallocation**

-The core data structure? 🧩 A **bitmap** that tracks available memory!
+The core data structure is a bitmap*that tracks available memory

 ---